BaderLab/GenAnT/README.md

 cmpress Rfam.cm
 ```

-Then, run Infernal using the cmscan function, which searches each sequence against the covariance model database:
+Then, run Infernal using the cmscan function, which searches each sequence against the covariance model database. `-Z 1` indicates that the e-values are calculated as if the search space size is 1 megabase; `--cut_ga` is a flag to turn on using the GA (gathering) bit scores in the model to set inclusion thresholds, which are generally considered reliable for defining family membership; `--rfam` is a flag for using a strict filtering strategy for large databases (> 20 Gb) which accelerates the search at a potential cost to sensitivity; `--nohmmonly` specifies that the command must use the covariance models; `--tblout assembly_genome.tblout` is the output summary file of hits in tabular format; `-o assembly_genome.cmscan` is the main output file; `--verbose` indicates to include extra statistics in the main output; `--fmt 2` adds additional fields to the tabular output file, including information about overlapping hits; `--clanin Rfam.clanin` points to the clan information file; the final two positional arguments, `Rfam.cm` and `assembly_ncRNA_seed.fa`, point to the covariance model database and FASTA file of sequences respectively.

 ```
-cmscan --cpu 50 -Z 1 \
+cmscan --cpu number_of_threads -Z 1 \
  --cut_ga --rfam --nohmmonly \
  --tblout assembly_genome.tblout \
  -o assembly_genome.cmscan \